spatie/typescript-transformer/docs/usage/general-overview.md

 }
 ```

-## Transforming DTOs to Typescript
+## Transforming DTOs to TypeScript

 ```
 @typescript